jimdigriz/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 When using PSKs, administrators SHOULD use PSKs of at least 24 octets, generated using a source of cryptographically secure random numbers.
 Implementers needing a secure random number generator should see {{RFC8937}} for for further guidance.
 PSKs are not passwords, and administrators should not try to manually create PSKs.

-In order to guide implementors and adminis, we give an example commands below which generates random PSKs.
+In order to guide implementers and administrators, we give an example commands below which generates random PSKs.
 While some commands may not work on some systems one of the commands should succeed.
 The intent here is to document a concise and simple example of creating PSKs which are both secure, and humanly manageable.
 This document does not mandate that the PSKs follow this format, or any other format.

 ~~~~
 openssl rand -base64 16